civictheme/monorepo-drupal/docroot/themes/contrib/civic/docs/templates.md

 The idea being separating the Civic library component library and Drupal templates is to create a reusable set of components that can be used in multiple CMS systems.

-The components stored within Civic library have had all their Drupalism's removed so that they can be cleanly used by other CMSs.
+The components stored within Civic library have had all their Drupalisms removed so that they can be cleanly used by other CMSs.

 ** Read more about [Components](../civic-library/docs/components.md) to